 After years of effort, the Environmental Association has built ten butterfly gardens at Link’s shopping centres, creating an ecological network to boost biodiversity.
 This year, the project will use each garden as a platform for community sustainability, with trained volunteers leading workshops and eco-tours to promote conservation.
-Volunteers will also join exchange activities in Mainland China to expand their understanding of garden design, management, and community involvement, applying this knowledge to further support the butterfly gardens.
+Volunteers will also join exchange activities in Chinese Mainland to expand their understanding of garden design, management, and community involvement, applying this knowledge to further support the butterfly gardens.

 (Photo provided by Sharon While)